vito-vrbic/OR-Laboratorij/README.md

 - ReleaseLabel - The label of the album release.
 - Country - The origin country of the album.
 - Type - The type of the album (studio album, EP, etc.)
+- Songs - The songs in the album. ***(Not in CSV, array in JSON)***
   - SongTitle - The title of a song on the album.
   - TrackNumber - The order number of the song on the album.
   - Duration - The duration of the song.
-- ProducedBy - The producers of the album.
+- Producers - The producers of the album. ***(Not in CSV, array in JSON)***
+  - ProducerArtistName - The producer's artist name.
+  - ProducerFirstName - The producer's first name (if applicable).
+  - ProducerLastName - The producer's last name (if applicable).
-- PerformedBy - The performers of the album.
+- Performers - The performers of the album. ***(Not in CSV, array in JSON)***
+  - PerformerArtistName - The performer's artist name.
+  - PerformerFirstName - The performer's first name (if applicable).
+  - PerformerLastName - The performer's last name (if applicable).

 ## Additional Information